There are grants specifically designed to provide free money to

 Cal Grant B for Foster Youth

-allow students who are current and former foster youth to be
+expands aid for students who are current and former foster

 California Community College can apply for a High School

 Entitlement award through September 5th (rather than March

 LEARN MORE ABOUT

 Questions about Cal Grant B for Foster Youth?
 Send an email to